In Washington state, stimulus money brings relief, splurges and generosity

 “All it does is delay how far we have to dip into our savings due to a decrease in employment for the next few months,” added another Seattle reader who declined to share her name.
 The $2,400 she and her partner received “is less than a month’s rent here in Seattle for our 1-bedroom apartment.”

-Indeed, for many in the Seattle-area especially, the payment was quickly swallowed by the region’s high cost of living.
+Indeed, for many in the Seattle area especially, the payment was quickly swallowed by the region’s high cost of living.

 “If I were back at home in Wyoming, where rent was one third of what I pay here, I’d be feeling relieved right now,” said 25-year-old Meteja Klukas, who was finishing a psychology degree at the University of Washington as the pandemic hit.
 The stimulus payment “is like trying to fix a big rip with a single stitch.”